Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 The most important warranty questions to ask before any massage chair purchase are: How long are rollers and mechanisms covered?
 Is labor included or separate?
 Is service in-home or depot?
 Is this retailer authorized by the manufacturer?

 Good answers: 3+ years on mechanisms, labor included, in-home service available, authorized dealer.
-These are the terms you should expect at $5,000+.
+These are the terms you should expect in the upper-mid tier and up.
 If a chair in this price range cannot meet these terms, that is a signal worth taking seriously.